Thenali: Soundtrack

-The soundtrack of the film was composed by A. R. Rahman, and released under the label RPG Music.
+The soundtrack of the film was composed by A. R. Rahman, and released under the labels Saregama and RPG Music.
 Rahman initially refused Ravikumar's offer to work on the film due to numerous Bollywood and international commitments.
 But after the Indo-Canadian film Water was delayed, he accepted Thenali.
-Due to a rift between Rahman and his then usual lyricist Vairamuthu, Rahman chose six different lyricists: Ilayakamban, Kalaikumar, Arivumathi, Piraisoodan and Thamarai, all collaborating with Rahman for the first time.
+Due to a rift between Rahman and his then usual lyricist Vairamuthu, Rahman chose six different lyricists: Ilayakamban, Kalaikumar, Arivumathi, Piraisoodan, Pa.
+Vijay and Thamarai, all collaborating with Rahman for the first time.
 The song "Alangatti Mazhai" marks the singing debut of Sharanya Srinivas, who sang only one line.
 The song "Injerungo", written by Thamarai, features Jaffna slang.
 The song "Swasame" is set in Hamir Kalyani raga, and was re-used in the final scene of the 2009 American film The Accidental Husband.

 Release

 Thenali was released on 26 October 2000, Diwali day.
 Despite being released alongside other Diwali releases such as Seenu, Priyamaanavale, Vaanavil and Kannukku Kannaga, the film became a silver jubilee hit, and grossed over ₹300 million.
 In Malaysia, it was the most successful Tamil film of the year, grossing RM 1.35 million.
 The film also performed well in Sri Lanka.